aadeshbhujbal/urban-octo-computing-machine/API_FINAL_OVERVIEW.md

 ## Migration Notes & Parity
 - All analytics/reporting features from the original Python scripts are now available as REST API endpoints.
 - Endpoint paths are clear, modular, and grouped by feature.
-- CSV export endpoints have been moved from `/api/v1/health/` to `/api/v1/csv/` for clarity.
 - All endpoints are documented with Swagger/OpenAPI and ready for frontend or automation use.
 - No UI is included (API only).